Fatty Liver While Pregnant

 • Liver biopsy – In rare cases, a biopsy may be needed to confirm the diagnosis.
 This involves taking a small sample of liver tissue for examination.

 Given the potential complications, early diagnosis is crucial.
-If fatty liver while pregnant is suspected, medical teams will often recommend close monitoring and may prepare for early delivery to reduce the risks.
+If a fatty liver while pregnant is suspected, medical teams will often recommend close monitoring and may prepare for early delivery to reduce the risks.

 Prevention